mebjas/mebjas.github.io/_google_work/2025-08-02-todays-tech-updates-august-2-roundup.md

 ###  First things you should do with the Samsung Galaxy Z Fold 7

-First things you should do with the Samsung Galaxy Z Fold 7 Features By Andrew Myrick published 1 August 2025 Just the tip of the iceberg.
-(Image credit: Andrew Myrick / Android Central) Jump to: Upda...
+The Samsung Galaxy Z Fold 7 boasts a much-improved camera and powerful One UI 8 features, finally giving foldable phone users what they've been waiting for (think: finally, Instagram-worthy selfies!).
+Get started by updating the software, customizing the taskbar for easier multitasking (like having your email and shopping apps readily available), and exploring advanced features to personalize your experience.
+For developers,  One UI 8 opens up exciting possibilities, while users can enjoy seamless app transitions and faster animations.
 [Read more →](https://www.androidcentral.com/phones/samsung-galaxy/first-things-you-should-do-with-the-samsung-galaxy-z-fold-7)

 ###  Gemini 2.5 Deep Think is finally heading to Google AI Ultra users